imbo/imbo/docs/usage/configuration.rst

 .. _EXIF: http://en.wikipedia.org/wiki/Exchangeable_image_file_format

-The listener does not support any parameters and is enabled per default like this:
+The listener does not support any parameters and can be enabled like this:

 .. code-block:: php
     :linenos: